 Using a #6 to #8 round brush, I block in only the basic shapes of the overall composition with a relatively neutral color.
 This approach allows me to easily make necessary adjustments and corrections by erasing any brush marks with a damp, non-lotion Kleenex tissue without permanently damaging the painting surface.
+Neutral colored pencils can also be used as a blocking in medium.
 Generally speaking, you paint in the same manner in which you develop your layout.
 In other words, a tight and detailed rendering will usually influence the artist to paint in a similar manner, and therefore an abstract or incomplete layout promotes a less detailed painting.
 With that in mind, I intentionally try to be as spontaneous and suggestive as possible when I block in my basic shapes.

 Using the spray applicator, I lightly pre-moisten the painting surface before applying a series of light washes of color with the largest wash brush possible.
+I intentionally avoid using synthetic brushes as they have a tendency of lifting off the paint.
+Therefore, I highly suggest natual or synthetic blend wash brushes.
 Underglazes help reinforce the concept of developing the painting as a whole and harmonize the overall color balance.
 These light washes of color can be pursued all at one time or in separate individual steps.
 However, in the latter case, it is necessary to always lightly respray the surface before applying additional color.
-These underglazes help suggest the light source and define some of th e structures.
+These underglazes help suggest the light source and define some of the structures.
 As each color is applied, I randomly leave a number of void areas to create interesting abstract shapes that will affect the next application of color.
 The sequence and choice of colors I use for my underglazes will vary accordingly.
 However, since I am working in a transparent manner, I intentionally try to avoid greens and violets for my underglazes, as they will evolve naturally.
 It is very important to think abstractly and not to be so easily influenced by the predrawn lines.
 As the painting develops, my ultimate objective is to capitalize on the opportunity to retain as many underglazes as possible.
 For example, the porch columns were created by negatively painting around them, but, at the same time, I retained a few existing underglazes within the negative spaces that surround them.

 Retaining Natural Whites